tdulcet/Distributed-Computing-Scripts/README.md

 ## License

-The scripts are all MIT licensed, except the PrimeNet script which is GPLv2.
+The scripts are all MIT licensed, except the PrimeNet program which is GPLv2.

 Thanks to [Daniel Connelly](https://github.com/Danc2050) for updating the PrimeNet Python script from Mlucas to eliminate the password requirement by getting assignments using the [PrimeNet API](http://v5.mersenne.org/v5design/v5webAPI_0.97.html) and to support reporting the assignment results and progress for CUDALucas using the PrimeNet API, for porting the Prime95 script to Python and for helping create and test the Google Colab Jupyter Notebooks!